Astemes/astemes-lunit/README.md

 Once installed, LUnit is integrated into the LabVIEW development environment and the functionality is accessed through the Tools->LUnit menu.
 From the menu, you may create a new tests or open the LUnit UI to run tests.

+When you have created a Test Case class, you can create new test VI:s using the provided template or by creating static or dynamic dispatch VI:s on the Test Case class.
+Static dispatch is recommended, unless you are using the test inheritance feature, as they have less overhead and does not lock the Test Case classes when the UI is loaded.

-Tests may also be executed directly from the project explorer by right-clicking on a Test Case and selecting `Run Test Case...` from the menu.
+All tests within a Test Case class may executed from the project explorer, by right-clicking on a Test Case and selecting `Run Test Case...` from the menu.
+As of LUnit version 1.5, a test VI may be executed by simply running it in LabVIEW using the run arrow.
 There is also a toolbar button added to the LabVIEW Project Explorer to run all tests in project or create a new test case.

 ## Documentation